drinkbird/drinkbird.github.io/_posts/blog/2016-10-16-people-vs-ideas.md

 # Where do good ideas come from?

-In his book, [Creativity, Inc.](http://geni.us/creativityincbook), Catmull tells an interesting story.
+In his book, {% include link.html title="Creativity, Inc." url="http://geni.us/creativityincbook" %}, Catmull tells an interesting story.
 During his talks he'd ask his audience the following question: "Which is more valuable: good ideas or good people?".
 In other words, "Would you rather have a great team, or a great idea?".

 Interestingly enough, the responses were always split 50-50, with half of the people preferring the one over the other.
 And this was true for any type of audience, from executives to high school students.